mm6/InternetOfThingsCourse/projects/project2/Project2_No_Photon2.md

 The second objective is to learn the Google Charts Javascript library.
 The internet of things will rely heavily on real time visualizations in the browser.
 Google Charts will likely play a significant role in this area.

-The third objective is to continue our work with the Particle Argon microcontroller.
+The third objective is to continue our work with the Particle Photon 2 microcontroller.

 There will be some challenges along the way.